-The “species” is a currency used by scientists to measure the diversity of life on planet Earth.
-Although the concept of “a species” is just a term invented by humans, it has proved a powerful tool for categorising life forms into units that can be conserved.
-There is no hard and fast definition, but biologists generally agree that if two organisms are capable of interbreeding and producing fertile offspring, then they are members of the same species, and vice versa.
+The “species” is a currency scientists use to measure the diversity of life on planet Earth.
+Although “a species” is just a term invented by humans, it has proved a powerful tool for categorising life forms into units that can be conserved.
+There is no hard and fast definition, but biologists generally agree that if two organisms can interbreed and produce fertile offspring, they are members of the same species, and vice versa.
 The redfin minnow is such a species.

 Sometimes, new species look almost identical to their ancestors, making it difficult to tell them apart based purely on their morphology (physical features).
-By analysing the genetic makeup of individuals from different populations, in combination with comparisons of their morphology and behaviour, our ability to distinguish one species from another has been greatly improved.
-Using this approach, researchers at the South African Institute for Aquatic Biodiversity (SAIAB, Grahamstown) Dr Albert Chakona and Dr Ernst Swartz recently uncovered a new species of redfin minnow (one of the groups of freshwater fishes unique to the CFR) – the giant redfin Pseudobarbus skeltoni – named after Professor Paul Skelton in honour of his inspiring research on South African freshwater fish.
+By analysing the genetic makeup of individuals from different populations and comparing their morphology and behaviour, our ability to distinguish one species from another has been greatly improved.
+Using this approach, researchers at the South African Institute for Aquatic Biodiversity (SAIAB, Grahamstown), Dr Albert Chakona and Dr Ernst Swartz recently uncovered a new species of redfin minnow (one of the groups of freshwater fishes unique to the CFR) – the giant redfin Pseudobarbus skeltoni – named after Professor Paul Skelton in honour of his inspiring research on South African freshwater fish.
 The species was discovered in the Krom River, a tributary of the Molenaars River in du Toitskloof, and in the Riviersonderend River above Theewaterskloof Dam, and is thought to have also once occurred in the Wit River that flows through Bainskloof.
-This discovery is exciting if one considers that previously only seven species of redfin were known from the region.
+This discovery is exciting if one considers that previously only seven redfin species were known from the region.

 Some subtle differences exist between this new species and its closest relatives; the Breede River redfin P. burchelli and the Berg River redfin P. burgi.
-As the name implies, the giant redfin is notably larger than the other species, reaching lengths in excess of 155mm, in comparison to the other species which do not exceed 135mm and 120mm in length, respectively.
-The head of the giant redfin is long and slender, and its mouth terminal (forward-facing), while the other two species have relatively short, stubby heads with sub-terminal (downward-facing) mouths.
-These features suggest that the giant redfin feed on prey drifting in the water column, unlike the other two species which consume most of their food from stone surfaces on the stream bed.
+As the name implies, the giant redfin is notably larger than the other species, reaching lengths above 155mm compared to the other species, which do not exceed 135mm and 120mm in length, respectively.
+The head of the giant redfin is long and slender, and its mouth is terminal (forward-facing), while the other two species have relatively short, stubby heads with sub-terminal (downward-facing) mouths.
+These features suggest that the giant redfin feed on prey drifting in the water column, unlike the other two species, which consume most of their food from stone surfaces on the stream bed.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: